 Elective Offices.

 At-Large Executive Committee Members.
-Nominations and elections for open At-Large executive committee positions will be held between March and May each year.
-Each of the thirteen elected positions on the executive committee shall be for a three-year term with three positions expiring each year.
+Nominations and elections for open At-Large executive committee positions will be held between March and June each year.
+Each of the thirteen elected positions on the executive committee shall be for a three-year term with at least four positions expiring each year.

 Officers.
-Nominations and elections for open officer positions will be held between March and May each year.
-Officers serve a one year term in the specified office and shall serve simultaneously as executive committee members.
-The executive committee may nominate officers from the existing executive committee or officers may be nominated in an alternative process; however, any person not already an elected member of the executive committee must be elected to the executive committee through its ordinary procedures before serving as an officer.
+The executive committee will nominate and elect officers from the existing executive committee between March and June each year.
+However, the Immediate Past Chair shall not be an elected position; rather, at the conclusion of the Chair’s term, they shall serve as the Immediate Past Chair.
+Executive committee members shall serve a minimum of six months on the executive committee before they are eligible to serve as an officer of the committee.
+Officers serve a one-year term beginning on October 1 in the specified office and shall serve simultaneously as executive committee members. ;

+Chair Transition.
+Between June and September each year, the current Chair will work with the incoming Chair to transition Chair duties by October 1.

 Nomination.
-The Chair or the executive committee shall annually appoint a nominating committee of not less than three members of the Section, including one member who is not currently an executive committee member.
-The nominating committee shall make and report nominations of the Section at the next executive committee meeting for the members of the executive committee to succeed those whose terms will expire at the close of the annual meeting, and to fill vacancies then existing for
+The Chair of the executive committee shall annually appoint a nominating committee of not less than three members of the Section, including one member who is not currently an executive committee member.
+The nominating committee shall solicit input from the Executive Committee regarding potential candidates for vacancies on the Executive Committee and keep the Executive Committee updated on the election process.
+The nominating committee shall contact and encourage interested members of the Section to submit application materials for vacancies on the Executive Committee.
+The nominating committee shall review application materials submitted by candidates and approve the final slate of candidates to include on the Section’s election ballot.

-unexpired terms.
-The executive committee will also have an alternative process to allow for nominations to occur outside of the nomination committee process.
-It shall be the responsibility of the nomination committee to contact each member nominated and verify their willingness to accept the nomination.
 All applicants will apply through an electronic process administered by the Bar.
+The executive committee will also have an alternative process to allow for nominations to occur outside of the nominating committee process.
+It shall be the responsibility of the nominating committee to contact each member nominated and verify their willingness to accept the nomination.

-In selecting its nominees, the nomination committee shall bear in mind the need for broad representation on the executive committee, based on geography, diversity of practice, special expertise, and other factors of diversity.
-No person shall be nominated to serve more than two full terms consecutively.
+In selecting its nominees, the nomination committee shall bear in mind the need for broad representation on the executive committee, based on geography, diversity of practice, special expertise, prior service on the executive committee, and other factors of diversity.
 The executive committee will approve a list of nominees for each open position.

 Voting.
 The Bar will administer the elections by electronic means and certify the results, unless the Section develops its own equivalent electronic election process.
 In the event of a tie, the winner will be determined by a coin toss administered by two members of the executive committee.